 Not surprisingly, oat milk isn’t milk in the traditional sense.
 Instead, it’s a plant-based product, designed to be used as an alternative to milk.
 The ‘milk’ is simply made by blending oats and water, then straining the liquid out.

-Is Oat Milk Good For Your Health?
+Is Oat Milk Good For You?

 Benefits Of Oat Milk